-Dr. Breny Mendoza is Chair and Professor of the Department of Gender and Women's Studies at California State University, Northridge.
+Dr. Breny Mendoza is Professor of the Department of Gender and Women's Studies and Academic Lead of the M.A. program in Diverse Community Development Leadership at California State University, Northridge.

-Dr. Breny Mendoza received her Ph.D. from Cornell University in City and Regional Planning with an emphasis on feminist theory and Latin American Studies.
-She earned her BA and MA in Political Science from the Ruprecht-Karl University of Heidelberg and the Free University of Berlin in Germany.
+She received her Ph.D. from Cornell University in City and Regional Planning with an emphasis on feminist theory and Latin American Studies.
+Her BA and MA in Political Science were obtained from the Ruprecht-Karl University of Heidelberg and the Free University of Berlin in Germany.
 Her research is focused in the areas of feminist decolonial theory, political theory, transnational feminism, and Latin American Studies.

 Books and articles